 Ada provides mechanisms to explicitly interface to modules written in other languages.
 Pragmas Import, Export and Convention permit the name of the external unit and the interfacing convention to be specified.

-Even with the use of pragma Import, pragma Export and pragma Convention the vulnerabilities stated in Section 6.46 are possible.
+Even with the use of pragma Import, pragma Export and pragma Convention the vulnerabilities stated in subclause 6.49 of TR 24772-1 are possible.
 Names and number of parameters change under maintenance; calling conventions change as compilers are updated or replaced, and languages for which Ada does not specify a calling convention may be used.

-6.46.2 Guidance to language users
+6.49.2 Guidance to language users

-The mitigation mechanisms of TR 24772-1 Section 6.46.5 are applicable.
+Follow the mitigation mechanisms of subclause 6.49.5 of TR 24772-1.

-6.47 Unanticipated Exceptions from Library Routines [HJW]
+6.50 Unanticipated Exceptions from Library Routines [HJW]